What Is Myopathy?

 Some research has also indicated a connection between liver damage and cardiomyopathy in people struggling with alcohol use disorders.
 A study from Hepatology showed that individuals with alcoholic cirrhosis who were still actively drinking were more likely to have some form of cardiomyopathy than those who had been alcoholic but were abstaining or those with cirrhosis that was not alcohol-related.

-Neurology Medlink explains that alcoholic myopathy is reversible, whether it is acute or chronic.
+Neurology Medlink explains that alcoholic myopathy is treatable and reversible, whether it is acute or chronic.
 With an acute episode following a binge, the symptoms usually resolve within a week or two.
 Chronic myopathy, where damage is more severe, can take much longer to resolve, requiring weeks or even months for the muscles to recover function.
 In the case of cardiomyopathy, damage is only reversible up to a point.
 If the individual has already developed heart disease, this damage is not reversible and must be treated for the rest of the person’s life.

 Abstaining from alcohol is a major challenge for individuals who are struggling with alcoholism.
 Triggers and cravings can overwhelm a person’s ability to consider the consequences and result in the person drinking again.
 Because alcoholism is a chronic mental health disorder, it requires treatment for the person to maintain abstinence and avoid drinking, thereby being able to also receive treatment for alcoholic myopathy.

 It is possible to recover from alcohol use disorders like alcoholism through rehab at a reputable, research-based treatment facility or program.
 Experts in addiction treatment can help individuals struggling with alcoholism learn new ways of coping with triggers and cravings, making it more likely that they can avoid relapse to alcohol use.
 This is achieved through a variety of program elements that are customized to the individual’s needs, including:

 - Behavioral therapy

 - Exercise programs